 Always follow the guidelines in the appropriate style manual and your professor's instructions.

 Refer to the reference print resources for complete citation formats and descriptions.
-The most current editions of style manuals are on Reserve at the Circulation Desk, 4th floor LRC.
+The most current editions of style manuals are on Reserve at the One-Stop Library Services Desk, 4th floor LRC.

 Citation Style Sample Comparions